 - 1. Be at least 16 years of age and classified as a junior or senior.
 Exceptional students may participate prior to 11th grade.
 Contact the High School Initiatives Coordinator for additional program details. - 2.
 Submit a completed admissions application. - 3.
 Complete the ACCEL application online at www.GACollege411.org and meet with high school guidance counselor to discuss course selection and high-school graduation requirements. - 4.
-Submit an official high school transcript (in a sealed envelope). - 5.
-Meet all assessment requirements for course placement.
-ACCEL students will not be permitted to enroll in Learning Support Courses and must be program ready (see Regular Admit status above). - Applicants desiring to transfer to colleges other than Technical College System of Georgia institutions must consult with the Admissions Office of the transfer institution. - 7.
+Submit an official high school transcript (in a sealed envelope). - Meet all assessment requirements for course placement.
+ACCEL students will not be permitted to enroll in Learning Support Courses.
+High school students must be Program Ready in Math to take degree level Math courses and Program Ready in Reading and Writing to take any other degree level courses. - 6.
+Applicants desiring to transfer to colleges other than Technical College System of Georgia institutions must consult with the Admissions Office of the transfer institution. - 7.
 Update the ACCEL application for each semester of enrollment. - 8.
-Coursework taken in the ACCEL program will count towards HOPE Scholarship paid hours. - 9.
+Coursework completed prior to Fall 2011 are included in HOPE Scholarship paid hours.
+Coursework completed after Fall 2011 are not included in HOPE Scholarship paid hours. - 9.
 The ACCEL program is only available during the academic year; courses may not be taken in the summer.